raniya02/dtn_crypto_chat/README.md

 2. Additionally, two Python user instances (one for Alice and one for Bob) are launched within this bash script, with their respective configuration files (`alice_config` and `bob_config`), which are also generated in `test_setup.sh`.
 3. Upon initialization, Alice sends a message to Bob with the content "Hello, here is Alice!", similar to the previous test involving key management.
 4. After Bob receives this message, he replies with "Hello, here is Bob!".
 5. The time between Alice sending her message and receiving Bob's reply is measured.
-This measurement is then stored in the file `measurements_no_km.txt`.
+This measurement is then stored in the file `measurements_no_km.txt` in the root directory.

 ## Conclusion